teivah/distributedsystems/content.md

 > Although the word “SOA” is dead, the requirement for service-oriented architecture is stronger than ever.

 This post was simply delightful and ahead of its time.
 Today, the industry is convinced service-orientation is a must-have.
-Regardless if we speak about web services, REST services or microservices, the essential concept remains the same: the service.
+Regardless if we speak about web services, REST services or microservices, the base concept remains the same: the service.

 Yet, if we take a look in the past, we cannot really say SOA was originally far from microservices architecture.